portugueslab/SplitDataset.jl/README.md

 )
 ```

-Writing parts of arrays is currently not supported.
+Writing not-block-aligned parts of arrays is currently not supported.
 This package is an intermediate solution until Zarr supports all the features we need.